jflores31297/portfolio/_pages/PortfolioTheory.md

 ```

     Optimal Portfolio Parameters:
-    Optimal Allocation to Risky Portfolio = 0.74
+    Optimal Allocation to Risky Portfolio = 0.64
-    Optimal Allocation to Risk-Free Asset = 0.26
+    Optimal Allocation to Risk-Free Asset = 0.36
-    Expected Return of Composite Portfolio = 0.17
+    Expected Return of Composite Portfolio = 0.18
-    Standard Deviation of Composite Portfolio = 0.07
+    Standard Deviation of Composite Portfolio = 0.08

 **Code Breakdown:**
 1. Calculate the Standard Deviation of the Composite Portfolio (SD_C):
 	- `SD_C = y * sigma_P`
-	- The standard deviation of the composite portfolio is calculated by multiplying the optimal allocation to the risky portfolio $(y)$ by the standard deviation of the risky portfolio $(\sigma_P)$.
+	- The standard deviation of the composite portfolio is calculated by multiplying the optimal allocation to the risky portfolio $$(y)$$ by the standard deviation of the risky portfolio $$(\sigma_P)$$.
-	- This reflects the level of risk associated with the composite portfolio, which combines the risk-free asset and the risky portfolio in the proportion $y$.
+	- This reflects the level of risk associated with the composite portfolio, which combines the risk-free asset and the risky portfolio in the proportion $$y$$.
-2. Calculate the Expected Return of the Composite Portfolio $(E(r_C))$:
+2. Calculate the Expected Return of the Composite Portfolio $$(E(r_C))$$:
 	- `Optimal_E_R_C = calculate_E_R_C(SD_C)`
 	- Using the previously defined function `calculate_E_R_C(sigma_C)`, the expected return of the composite portfolio is computed for the calculated risk (SD_C).
 3. Printing the Results:
 	- The results are displayed with formatted print statements that show the optimal portfolio parameters:
-	- Optimal Allocation to Risky Portfolio $(y)$: The proportion of the portfolio allocated to the risky asset.
+	- Optimal Allocation to Risky Portfolio $$(y)$$: The proportion of the portfolio allocated to the risky asset.
-	- Optimal Allocation to Risk-Free Asset $(1-y)$: The remaining portion of the portfolio allocated to the risk-free asset.
+	- Optimal Allocation to Risk-Free Asset $$(1-y)$$: The remaining portion of the portfolio allocated to the risk-free asset.
-	- Expected Return of Composite Portfolio $(E(r_C))$: The expected return for the composite portfolio based on the optimal allocation.
+	- Expected Return of Composite Portfolio $$(E(r_C))$$: The expected return for the composite portfolio based on the optimal allocation.
-	- Standard Deviation of Composite Portfolio $(\sigma_C)$: The overall risk of the composite portfolio.
+	- Standard Deviation of Composite Portfolio $$(\sigma_C)$$: The overall risk of the composite portfolio.

 ---
+#

 ---
 # Plot the Capital Allocation Line (CAL) and Utility Indifference Curve